-Each day, hundreds of tourists visit the street to take a picture or have a ride from the top to see how it feels to get through the switchbacks.
-It's so popular because it is surrounded by many other attractions and is always on the way.
+Each day, hundreds of tourists visit the street to take a picture or ride from the top to see how it feels to go through the switchbacks.
+It's so popular because it is surrounded by many other famous attractions and is always on the way.

-So when in San Francisco, don't miss this place, try to have a ride or at least take a picture!
+So when in San Francisco, don't miss this place, go for a ride, or at least take a picture!

-The San Francisco cable car system is the world's last manually operated cable car system and another iconic landmark of the city.
-Between 1873 and 1890, it had 23 cable car lines, and nowadays, there's only three left.
+The San Francisco cable car system is the world's last manually operated cable car system.
+Between 1873 and 1890, it had 23 cable car lines, and nowadays, there are only three left.
 This way of transportation is used not only by tourists but also by commuters.
 However, the majority are tourists.

-It would probably be easier to get into the cable car at one of the turnarounds, but you are allowed to get on the car at any stop along the route.
-In such a case, be prepared to pay for the ticket to the attendant (prepare the proper amount of money).
+It would probably be easier to get into the cable car at one of the turnarounds, but you can get on the car at any stop along the route.
+In such a case, be prepared to pay the attendant for the ticket (make sure to have the correct amount of money ready).

-Or, you can have a ticket bought in advance.
+Or, you can buy a ticket in advance.
 Single ride cable car tickets are available at ticket booths at Powell and Market or Hyde and Beach.
 They are also available at the San Francisco Convention & Visitors Bureau.

 Chinatown in San Francisco is the biggest outside of Asia.
 It all started around 1848 when there was significant demand for laborers because of the railroad construction and the gold rush.
 Chinese people were allowed to come and work in the US.

-After railroad construction was finished in 1849, they were looking for new jobs and competing with white Americans.
+After railroad construction was finished in 1849, they looked for new jobs and competed with white Americans.
 It led to limiting their rights and where they could live within San Francisco's borders.
 All of this caused the creation of the Chinatown that currently occupies 24 blocks.

 Nowadays, it is one of the most popular attractions in the city.
-You can spend half a day or even more here exploring the local shops with original Chinese items or restaurants with authentic cuisine.
-Actually, statistics are saying that more tourists are visiting this neighborhood than the Golden Gate bridge!
+You can spend half a day or even more here exploring the local shops with original Chinese items and restaurants with authentic cuisine.
+Actually, statistics are saying that more tourists are visiting this neighborhood than the Golden Gate Bridge!